When a Dark Veil Seems to Overshadow Everything...

 You may not feel like eating right now and can't imagine ever enjoying food again.
 Nonetheless, choose to eat well!

 Is there anyone who would be willing to cook for you?
-If you are having cravings, despite depression, go for it!
-Be it pizza or fried chicken, feel free to eat your soul food, even if it is not the healthiest choice.
+If you are having cravings, despite depression, go for it, even if it may not be the healthiest choice.

 6. Don’t Give up, Persevere! 🌥